-Your finance team spends 12 hours weekly routing invoices between systems.
-Your support team manually triages 200 tickets daily.
-Your sales ops person builds the same reports every Monday morning.
+Your finance team may spend 12 hours weekly routing invoices between systems.
+Your support team may manually triage 200 tickets daily.
+Your sales ops person may rebuild the same revenue report every Monday morning.
+Those are not automatically good AI projects.
+They become good projects when the workflow is frequent, measurable, and full of decisions that rule-based automation keeps handing back to humans.

 What Is Agentic AI Workflow Automation?

-Agentic AI workflow automation represents a fundamental shift from traditional rule-based automation to intelligent, autonomous systems that can plan, decide, and adapt without human intervention.
-Unlike conventional workflow tools that follow pre-programmed sequences, agentic AI systems use large language models (LLMs) and reasoning capabilities to understand context, make decisions, and dynamically adjust their approach based on changing conditions.
+Agentic AI workflow automation uses AI agents to pursue a business outcome across multiple steps, tools, and decisions.
+Unlike conventional workflow tools that follow pre-programmed sequences, agentic AI systems use large language models (LLMs), tool access, and reasoning patterns to understand context, choose actions, and adjust when the work changes.

 The key difference: Traditional automation asks “what should I do next in this sequence?”
 Agentic AI asks “what’s the best way to achieve this goal given the current situation?”